AnnachiPSP/CurrencyPairAnalysis/README.md

 ### 2. Action Screen

-After selecting the pair you wish to proceed with, in the next page, the current price of conversion will be visible and you there you will have to enter a convinient Buy Trigger and Sell Trigger
+After selecting the pair you wish to proceed with, in the next page, the current price of conversion will be visible and there you will have to enter a convinient Buy Trigger and Sell Trigger

 ![alt text](https://github.com/AnnachiPSP/CurrencyPairAnalysis/blob/master/img/action_page.jpg)